-Alpha release.
+Beta release.
 Use at your own risk.
+Move all assets to your wallet after each session.

 Home